James Floyd Smith: Patent

 On 28 April 1919 using the "Type A" 28-foot backpack parachute, volunteer Leslie Irvin, flying in a Smith piloted de Havilland DH9 biplane at 100 mph and 1500 feet above the ground, jumped (with a backup chute strapped to his chest) and manually pulled the ripcord fully deploying his chute at 1000 feet.
 Irvin became the first American to jump from an airplane and manually open a parachute in midair.
 Floyd Smith filed the Type A patent No. 1,462,456 on the same day.
 The Parachute Board determined the backpack chute was crowding the cockpit, a redesign moved the parachute down the pilots back becoming the "seat style" chute.
 The McCook Field team tested the Type A parachute with over 1000 jumps.
 These successful tests resulted in the Army requiring parachute use on all Air Service flights.

 An early brochure of the Irving Air Chute Company credits William O'Connor 24 August 1920 at McCook Field as the first person to be saved by an Irving parachute, yet this was unrecognized.
 On 20 October 1922, Lieutenant Harold R. Harris, chief of the McCook Field Flying Station, jumped from a disabled Loening PW-2A high wing monoplane fighter.
 Harris' lifesaving chute was mounted on the wall of McCook's parachute lab where the Dayton Herald's aviation editor Maurice Hutton and photographer Verne Timmerman, predicting more jumps in future, suggested that a club should be formed.
 Two years later, Irvin's company instituted the Caterpillar Club, awarding a gold pin to pilots who successfully bailed out of disabled aircraft using an Irving parachute.
 The Switlik Parachute Company of Trenton, New Jersey issued both gold and silver caterpillar pins.

 After Major Hoffman wrote the US Army specifications for the Type A parachute, the Army Air Service placed an order for 300 parachutes from the lowest bidder; Irvin's Irving Air Chute Company.
-After Irvin lost a patient dispute to Floyd Smith with zero compensation due to US Army parachute orders, the US Government compensated Smith with $3500 to transfer his patient to Irvin's company.
+After Irvin lost a patent dispute to Floyd Smith with zero compensation due to US Army parachute orders, the US Government compensated Smith with $3500 to transfer his patent to Irvin's company.

 Floyd's original 1919 ripcord parachute is on display at the Air Force Museum at Dayton, Ohio.
-Smith was issued a total of 33 patients.
+Smith was issued a total of 33 patents.